Lenastartscoding/Projects/README.md

 Projects worked on during the Data Analytics Bootcamp at Ironhack with the goal to apply learnings on: data cleaning, manipulation, visualization and machine learning.

+UPDATE:
-Important: The "Medical Appointments" project will be uploaded by Dec 17th.
+Medical Appointments Project will be uploaded by Dec 17th.